SharmaOmm/global-layoffs-sql-analysis/README.md

 -----

-## Key Findings & Visual Summary
+## Key Findings
-- The key insights derived from the analysis are explained in detail in KEY_FINDINGS.md
+- The key insights derived from the analysis are explained in detail in Key_Findings.md
-- A brief visual snapshot summarizing the analysis is available in the visuals file for quick reference.

 -----